cjgriscom/MoraJaiAnalysis/README.md

 ## morajai-analysis

-`CopyCompleteResults.java` - Consolidate the .txt files into JSON format `ResultFilter.java` - File through the JSON to extract states with the desired characteristics
+ * `CopyCompleteResults.java` - Consolidate the .txt files into JSON format
+ * `ResultFilter.java` - File through the JSON to extract states with the desired characteristics
+ * `ResultStatistics.java` - General stats calculator

 ## morajai-simulator